 This lets you control whether SpamSieve leaves it in its current location or moves to the Junk mailbox, to the Trash, or to another mailbox that you specify.
-See also: Setting the Junk Mailbox in Apple Mail.
 If you are using the Setting Up an Apple Mail Drone setup or the Apple Mail - Rescue Good Messages script, you can avoid having to custom-configure the script by selecting Junk here.